Suneel5/Commercial-Banks-Performance-Analysis/README.md

 Each CSV file in this category contains stock prices for a specific bank over the last 5 years.
 The source of this data is the NEPSE (Nepal Stock Exchange) website.

 ## Final Cleaned Data
+Data are cleaned and merged using pandas.
 The cleaned and consolidated data is organized into two final CSV files:

 - **Final Indicators**: This file combines all the metrics data for all banks.
 - **Final Stock Price**: This file combines all the stock price data for all banks.